ministryofjustice/service_assessments/phases/v1/alpha.md

 Service Manager able to:

-* talk clearly about user research reports, indicating where a service required remediation
+* Talk clearly about user research reports, indicating where a service required remediation
-* talk through substantial iteration in the design and content of the service during the alpha
+* Talk through substantial iteration in the design and content of the service during the alpha
-* explain how prototype works as end to end user journey for all user needs, including those with AD needs
+* Explain how prototype works as end to end user journey for all user needs, including those with AD needs

 ### 18